npolshakova/kgateway-community/CONTRIBUTOR_LADDER.md

     * May give commands to CI/CD automation.
     * May label/triage issues.

-To apply to become a member of the k8sgateway organization on GitHub, please open a GitHub issue in the community repository following the [template](.github/ISSUE_TEMPLATE/apply-to-be-a-member.md).
+To apply to become a member of the k8sgateway organization on GitHub, please open a GitHub PR in the community repository following the [template](.github/PULL_REQUEST_TEMPLATE/apply-to-be-a-member.md).
+The PR should include adding your user name to the list of members in our [organization file](./org.yaml).
+Please add your name in the correct alphabetical order to maintain a tidy organization file.

 ### Reviewer